Subjects and Curriculum | Epsom College

 GCSE – Latin

-Pupils will hone their skills in translation, language analysis, the study of literary texts and explore courses that show how Roman society worked.
-There is no coursework element, with pupils sitting two exams that test them with unprepared translations, comprehension, and questions based on verse and prose or sources studied throughout the course.
+Pupils will hone their skills in translation and language analysis.
+The study of Roman literature is also introduced for GCSE and pupils will explore the language used by the authors and discuss the presentation of key themes in the works.
+There is no coursework element, with pupils sitting three exams that test them with unprepared translations, comprehension question, and questions based on verse and prose literature studied throughout the course.

 GCSE – Classical Civilisation